sorbayhq/sorbay/README.md

 # Open Source Loom alternative

 Quickly create and share screen and camera recordings.

-The project comes in two parts: The backend service to store, organize and share recordings (this project) and a [client](https://github.com/sorbayhq/sorbay-client) for Windows, macOS and Linux to do the actual recordings.
+The project comes in two parts:

+- The backend service to store, organize and share recordings (this project)
+- [client](https://github.com/sorbayhq/sorbay-client) for Windows, macOS and Linux to do the actual recordings

 ## Setup